The administrative director will be the student's academic adviser throughout the length of the MACSC program.

 W - Withdrawn.
 Policies vary by program.
 Please consult your graduate program representative for further information.

-*NOTE: Any student who receives an “I” or “IP” grade, needs access to the Angel Learning System for course completion, and is not registered for another course while working to complete course requirements will be registered for a non-credit “continuing studies” course that will allow the student access to the Angel Learning System.
+*NOTE: Any student who receives an “I” or “IP” grade, needs access to the Blackboard Learning System for course completion, and is not registered for another course while working to complete course requirements will be registered for a non-credit “continuing studies” course that will allow the student access to the Angel Learning System.
 Registration in this course may be subject to a technology fee.

 Persons who do not wish to receive college credit or who do not meet minimal admission requirements may register as auditors upon payment of the audit fee.
 Official records and grades are maintained for auditors and audit classes cannot later be changed to a credit standing.
 Students will receive a grade report reflecting audit status.